 Once a Caveat is in place it will remain on the Probate Registry for 6 months.
 It can be removed in the meantime or renewed before the 6 months expires.

-A Caveat must only be lodged if there is a genuine reason to object to the issue of a Grant.
+A Caveat should only be lodged if there is a genuine reason to object to the issue of a Grant.

 What to do once a Caveat is issued